DeliaDelAguila/Catalog/Data Analysis/Survival Analysis.md

  Weibull gives a distribution for which the failure rate is proportional to a power of time.
 The shape parameter, &alpha; will tell us how &lambda; behavies over time:

-* A value of &alpha; = 1 indicates that the failure rate ($lambda;) is constant over time, as it was shown at the previous graph
+* A value of &alpha; = 1 indicates that the failure rate (&lambda;) is constant over time, as it was shown at the previous graph

-* A value of &alpha; > 1 indicates that $lambda; increases over time, following the same example we notice that this caused an decrease of survival at the same time 'x' (given failure rate has increased)
+* A value of &alpha; > 1 indicates that &lambda; increases over time, following the same example we notice that this caused an decrease of survival at the same time 'x' (given failure rate has increased)

 ```{r}
 distribution <- 'weibull'